pangenome/chromosome_communities/TracesOfRecombination_1_Untangling.md

 [comment]: <> (```)

+## Acrocentric chromosomes

-## Collect contigs running from the p-arm to the q-arm of the acrocentric chromosomes
+### Collect contigs running from the p-arm to the q-arm of the acrocentric chromosomes

 Prepare CHM13's acrocentric chromosomes: